-Even more surprising than the lack of vomiting, was the fact that Dave still had a full strength signal on his phone in the middle of the ocean.
+Even more surprising than the lack of vomiting, was the fact that my partner, Dave, still had a full-strength signal on his phone in the middle of the ocean.
 After we’d been travelling for an hour or so, I couldn’t see land in any direction, and he still had a super-fast data connection.
 I guess that’s what happens when there are no tall buildings to block the cell towers.

 Passing in and out of sleep for much of the two hour long journey, I only fully awoke when Dave let me know we were a few minutes away.
 I couldn’t wait to catch my first glimpse of Fulidhoo.
 I crossed my fingers and prayed it wouldn’t be like the smoldering pile of trash that one Maldivian island has turned into.

 Fortunately, Fulidhoo looked even more stunning than Maafushi.
 Look at the colour of that water!